 Although not a scam, they are doing their best to save lives at sea.
-We have tremendous respect for the efforts they make.
+We deeply respect their efforts to save human lives.

 But recently, they have been under tremendous flak for the immigrant problems.

-This tweet has caused a lot of uproar in communities across UK.
+This tweet has caused a lot of uproar in communities across the UK.

 Some of the comments raise a lot of eyebrows:-